Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Round

       Replaces slots in the Concordium BFT protocol.
 In each round, a predetermined leader among the validators should produce a block.
 Round leaders are determined each epoch, defined as a fixed time duration.
 Rounds are an index to a block or timeout.
+In every round, each validator checks locally whether they won the lottery, which entitles the winner to produce a block in that round.
+Zero, one, or multiple validators can win the lottery.
+The probability of these different events is controlled by the difficulty parameter *f*.
+For example, with difficulty 0.5 on average every second round will have a lottery winner.

    Rust